Democratic Candidates Are Releasing Tax Returns, Answering Big Questions For Voters

 Leaked tax documents during the 2016 campaign showed Trump incurred almost $1 billion in losses that might have allowed him to not pay taxes for almost two decades.

-Democratic House Ways and Means Committee Chairman Richard Neal of Massachusetts formally requested six years of Trump's taxes.
+Democratic House Ways and Means Committee Chairman Richard Neal of Massachusetts formally requested six years of Trump's tax returns.
 But Treasury Secretary Steven Mnuchin missed a deadline Neal set.
 Mnuchin cited the need for more time to consult with the Justice Department.

 Mnuchin also questioned the "constitutional scope of congressional investigative authority" and "purpose" versus the "constitutional rights of American citizens."